dlang-tour/english/welcome/welcome-to-d.md

 ### Contributing

-This tour is [open source](https://github.com/dlang-tour) and we are glad about pull requests making this tour even better.
+This tour is [open source](https://github.com/dlang-tour) and we welcome pull requests making this tour even better.

 ## {SourceCode}